 FACTOR STRENGTHS STRATEGIES WEAKNESSES STRATEGIES What do you have that you are good at?
 What do you need to do to further improve what you are good at?
 What are you lacking and are not at?
 What do you need to do to change weakness into strengths?
-OFFICE OF THE MUNICIP AL MANAGER Systems Accountability and transparency Functional Special groups structures Relations with stakeholders that deal with Special groups Partnerships with NYDA, SANDF and COGTA Organise continuous building capacity of the structures Lack of SPU strategy To develop SPU strategy People 1 x Office Manager 1 x SPU officer 1 x PA Competent personnel To have trainings and workshops Report writing.
+OFFICE OF THE MUNICIPAL PAL MANAGER Technology Automated systems for uploading IDP, Budget and PMS(MSCOA, Gomuni & Automated PMS) Continuous trainings on systems Automated system that are not user friendly To be considered in MFMA Grant that is meant for trainings as the department budget is limited.
+Develop business plan to acquire grant funding for Automated ICT and PMS systems (MSIG) SPECIAL PROGRAM UNI T Systems Accountability and transparency Functional Special groups structures Relations with stakeholders that deal with Special groups Partnerships with NYDA, SANDF and COGTA Organise continuous building capacity of the structures Lack of SPU strategy To develop SPU strategy People 1 x Office Manager 1 x SPU officer 1 x PA Competent personnel To have trainings and workshops Report writing.
 Training on report writing.
-Organisational Structural Arrangements 1 x Office Manager 1 x SPU officer 1 x PA 1 x Driver 1 x VIP Protector Standing committee structural arrangements Facilitate the recruitment of SPU Officer and Admin Clerk Vacant positions Facilitate recruitment Regulatory Environment (internal) Constitution of the Republic, relevant legislation and regulations Non availability of SPU policies and strategy Awaiting the Minister of COGTA to sign them and to cascade them down To develop our own SPU policies and strategy in line National Policy Framework Technology Microsoft ExcelMicrosoft WordPowerPoint • Our documents are only in English and not user friendly to our communities Municipal documents needs to be in vernacular FACTOR STRENGTHS What do you have that you are good at?
-STRATEGIES WEAKNESSES What are you lacking and are not at?
-STRATEGIES
+Organisational Structural Arrangements 1 x Office Manager 1 x SPU officer 1 x PA 1 x Driver 1 x VIP Protector Standing committee structural arrangements Facilitate the recruitment of SPU Officer and Admin Clerk Vacant positions Facilitate recruitment Regulatory Environment (internal) Non availability of SPU policies and strategy Awaiting the Minister of COGTA to sign them and to cascade them down

 FACTOR STRENGTHS STRATEGIES WEAKNESSES STRATEGIES What do you have that you are good at?
 What do you need to do to further improve what you are good at?
 What are you lacking and are not at?
 What do you need to do to change weakness into strengths?
-OFFICE OF THE MUNICIP AL MANAGER What do you need to do to further improve what you are good at?
+OFFICE OF THE MUNICIP AL MANAGER To develop our own SPU policies and strategy in line National Policy Framework Technology Microsoft Excel Microsoft Word PowerPoint Our documents are only in English and not user friendly to our communities Municipal documents needs to be in vernacular FACTOR STRENGTHS STRATEGIES WEAKNESSES STRATEGIES What do you have that you are good at?
+What do you need to do to further improve what you are good at?
+What are you lacking and are not at?
 What do you need to do to change weakness into strengths?
-Systems Internal Audit Strategy and annual risk based plan in place Internal Audit & Audit Committee (AC) Charter in place Quarterly AC Reviews and reporting Independence: IA reports functionally to the AC and administratively to the Accounting Officer Quality assurance processes in day to day work Qualified audit team The Internal Audit requires a more formal system utilizing technology to be able to track work performed Lack of specialized audit skills for IT audit, AFS review, Environmental audits IA unit not quality assured Secretarial support to AC - IA is overstretched Poorly resourced for the work of the Municipal Entity Postponement of Audit Committee meetings services/resources People IA team with relevant qualifications Manager Internal Audit plus 2 Internal Auditors Day to day monitoring of work &amp; on the job coaching Attend more training and workshops for Continuing professional Development and improving competencies Environmental audit Consider co-sourcing partly specialized projects Continuing Professional Development Develop an awareness program/strategy to educate clients about IA Organisational Structural Arrangements Audit Committee as an oversight structure 1 x Manager: Internal Audit 2 x Internal Auditors 1 x Internal Auditor (Municipal Entity) No resources to implement the Municipal Entity audits Review of IA structure Regulatory Environment (internal) Audit Committee Charter Internal Audit Charter IIA Standards Annual Review of AC and IA Charter Lack of Audit Methodology Quality Assurance Program Develop an IA Methodology Developing a quality Assurance Review Technology Microsoft ExcelMicrosoft WordPowerPoint Budget for an automated IA management tool Lack of records management / No automated system Budgeting for IA management tool
+Systems Internal Audit Strategy and annual risk based plan in place Internal Audit &amp; Audit Committee (AC) Charter in place Quarterly AC Reviews and reporting Independence: IA reports functionally to the AC and administratively to the Accounting Officer Quality assurance processes in day to day work Qualified audit team The Internal Audit requires a more formal system utilizing technology to be able to track work performed projects Consider moving secretarial and logistical support to the AC to Council Support office People IA team with relevant qualifications Manager Internal Audit plus 2 Internal Auditors Day to day monitoring of work & on the job coaching Attend more training and workshops for Continuing professional Development and improving competencies Lack of specialized skill in IT, Environmental audit Consider co-sourcing partly specialized projects Continuing Professional Development Develop an awareness program/strategy to educate clients about IA Organisational Structural Arrangements Audit Committee as an oversight structure 1 x Manager: Internal Audit 2 x Internal Auditors 1 x Internal Auditor (Municipal Entity) No resources to implement the Municipal Entity audits Review of IA structure